 - Try to be an example of what you can reasonably expect from others.
 Included in this for me is eating apparently vegan foods when among non-vegans.
 If a food is 99% vegan, then it’s vegan enough for me.
 I want other people to think that they too can boycott animal cruelty and still eat in as many places / situations as possible, but I also feel okay about it knowing that the small amounts of animal products I might be eating are probably not causing any measurable harm, especially compared to alienating one person from trying vegetarianism for even a few meals.

 - When trying to persuade other people to become vegetarian, be friendly.
 You don’t need to win an argument.
 Disarm angry people by affirming their experience.
 And give them your honest reasons for doing so.
 Don’t try to appeal to their self-interest through health reasons, unless you really are a vegetarian for health reasons.
 In particular, if you are a vegetarian or vegan to prevent animal suffering, tell people that.
 The more people hear it, the sooner they’ll accept it as legitimate.

 “The only thing I knew how to do

 Bob Dylan, Tangled Up in Blue

 We are making progress – slowly but surely!
 There are more vegans, and more vegan products on the market, and awareness and understanding of this issue has increased dramatically.

-Postscript, January 2013: You can check out the latest statistics for our efforts together at VO's front page and the AAC statistics page.
+You can check out the latest statistics for our booklet distribution at VO’s front page and the AAC statistics page.
 All the numbers mentioned above have been vastly exceeded.
-Please also consider signing up for VO's Enewsletter.
+Please also consider signing up for VO’s Enewsletter.